AdobeDocs/campaign-classic.en/help/platform/using/import-export-workflows.md

 The data sent in a workflow can come from lists whereby the data has been prepared and structured beforehand.

 This list may have been directly created in Adobe Campaign or imported by the **[!UICONTROL Import a list]** option.
-For more on this option, refer to this [page](../../platform/using/about-import-export-templates.md).
+For more on this option, refer to this [page](../../platform/using/about-generic-imports-exports.md).

-For more on using the read list activity in a workflow, refer to [Read list](../../workflow/using/read-list.md).
+For more on using the read list activity in a workflow, refer to [this page](../../workflow/using/read-list.md).

 ### Loading data from a file {#loading-data-from-a-file}